 First-year students participating in the NEST program will move in to their assigned space for the academic year early and will be placed into a small group of 7-8 new students and paired with a NEST student leader.
 NEST Leaders are all previous NEST participants that have undergone training on facilitation and peer mentoring techniques.
 Each leader comes with a unique perspective on our institution and our community that they are very excited to share!

-Click here to learn more about the NEST schedule!
+Click here to see the NEST schedule from last year!